College of Medicine

 The Graduate Program in Pathology seeks to further the missions of education/research and enhance the growth of biomedical sciences in Oklahoma by educating students in the basic and clinical aspects of Pathology and preparing scientists to be contributors in biomedical research.
 The discipline of Pathology encompasses and bridges basic and clinical research.
 Pathology uses cutting-edge molecular, immunologic, biochemical, and genetic tools to uncover the mechanisms of disease and how cells and tissues respond.
 Graduates of the program will be prepared for careers in biomedical research and for a future as an independent investigator.

 Qualified students possessing baccalaureate degrees in a biological science, e.g. biology, biochemistry, cell biology, chemistry, microbiology, molecular biology, or zoology, may pursue a PhD degree in Pathology.
 Students desiring to enter the Pathology Graduate Program should apply to the Graduate Program in Biomedical Sciences (GPiBS).
-Application materials for GPiBS may be requested from Jennifer-Schlegel@ouhsc.edu.
 Applicants must follow the general admission procedures and requirements set forth by GPiBS.
-An application must be filled with the Office of Admissions and be accompanied by official transcripts, Graduate Record Examination (GRE) results, and, for foreign applicants, TOEFL results.
+An application must be filed with the Office of Admissions and be accompanied by official transcripts and, for foreign applicants, TOEFL results.
 In addition, three letters of recommendation from individuals who can address the applicant’s research potential and suitability for graduate study are required.
 In special cases, students may apply for admission directly into the Pathology Graduate Program.
-For further information regarding admission into Pathology, contact firstname.lastname@example.org is also required.
+For further information regarding admission into Pathology, contact email@example.com.

 DOCTOR OF PHILOSOPHY DEGREE REQUIREMENTS